Skip to content Skip to sidebar Skip to footer

 The process typically involves cleaning out the infected pulp, disinfecting the inner canals, and sealing the space to prevent future infection.

-Once treated, the tooth is usually restored with a crown, allowing you to chew, speak, and smile just like before.
+Once treated, the tooth is protected and restored with a custom, high-quality dental crown, allowing you to chew, speak, and smile just like before without worrying about future fractures.

 How a Tooth Infection Develops (What’s Really Happening Inside)